pupil-labs/hmd-eyes/docs/Developer.md

 ### GazeDirection + GazeDistance instead of GazePoint3d

 Instead of directly using the data field `GazeData.GazePoint3d` we recommend to use the equivalent representation as `GazeData.GazeDirection` and `GazeData.GazeDistance` as this representation clearly separates the angular error from the depth error.
-Note that while the depth error increases with growing distance of the gaze target the direction remains accurate (angular error of ~2 degrees).
+Note that while the depth error increases with growing distance of the gaze target the direction remains accurate (angular error of less than 2 degrees).

 Due to access to 3d informations about the VR environment, the gaze estimation can be enhanced by using the `GazeData.GazeDirection` to project into the scene via [raycasting](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html).